About St Mary's Campus Improvements

 - Related Link

-The last several years have seen major capital investment at St Mary's, including new residential accommodation and classroom refurbishments, as well as the i-learn Café and Learning Resources Centre upgrades.
+The last several years have seen major capital investment at St Mary's, including new residential accommodation and classroom refurbishments, as well as upgrades to the i-learn Café and IT and Library Resources department.

 In October 2011, our £8.5 million sports facility project was completed, creating a single centre by linking the new facility to the existing games hall and original 1960s sports block, which was refurbished at the same time.